luntan365/svgcanvas/README.md

 ## Difference from canvas2svg

-- canvas2svg mocks only context API while this library also mocks <canvas> element
+- this library also mocks <canvas> element while canvas2svg mocks only context API

     You can set canvas.width, canvas.height and canvas.style and this will be synced to the svg element.

+- this library will try to gc invisible elements to improve perfermance

 ## Features